-Rob has pioneered several unconventional portfolio strategies that are now widely applied, including tactical asset allocation, global tactical asset allocation, tax-advantaged equity management, and the Fundamental Index® approach to indexation.
+Rob pioneered several unconventional portfolio strategies that are now widely applied, including tactical asset allocation, global tactical asset allocation, tax-advantaged equity management, and the Fundamental Index® approach to investing.

-In 2002, he established Research Affiliates as a research-intensive asset management firm that focuses on innovative products.
-The firm explores novel approaches to active asset allocation, optimal portfolio construction, more efficient forms of indexation and other quantitative strategies.
+In 2002, Rob established Research Affiliates as a research-intensive asset management firm that focuses on innovative products.
+The firm explores novel approaches to active asset allocation, optimal portfolio construction, efficient forms of indexation, and other quantitative strategies.
 Research Affiliates delivers investment solutions globally in partnership with leading financial institutions.